When are lottery winnings taxed?

 regardless of the purchase date, date of the drawing, or date that the winning ticket is presented for payment.

-When are lottery winnings taxed?
-Just suppose you win $42,000 in a lottery drawing on September 21st, 2015.
+When are lottery winnings taxable?
+Just suppose you win $42,000 in a lottery drawing on September 21st, 2017.
 Suppose you are due to retire in November.
-Wouldn’t it be better to have those winnings taxed in 2016 when you’re in a lower tax bracket.
+Wouldn’t it be better to have those winnings taxed in 2018 when you’re in a lower tax bracket.
 Well, you can, and it’s very simple.
-Just wait until January to redeem the winning ticket and then the winnings are taxed in 2016.
+Just wait until January to redeem the winning ticket and then the winnings are taxed in 2018.

 These self-proclaimed tax experts are wrong.
 The experts are not looking at the fine print.
 They fail to realize that taxpayers, (like this author) can get nit-picky.
 The tax professionals’ problem is that they can’t see the forest for the trees.
 A winning lottery ticket is not a negotiable instrument.
 It is just an unsecured promise-to-pay.
 It is nothing more than an invoice payable to the bearer.
 Yes, the timing of taxes is based upon “constructive receipt”.
 It’s just that constructive receipt does not happen before you receive your prize.
 I realize that I am in the minority here, because I have found few tax professionals who agree with me: